wp-plugins/ad-injection/readme.txt

 == Upgrade Notice ==

-= 0.9.6.6 =
+= 0.9.7 =
-Widget condition options - category, tag and author.
-Plus other fixes.
+Support for ads on archives and home page.
+Fixes for widget ads.

 = 0.8.3 =
 First public release.